ludovicocelli/LUDOVICO-CELLI-MDEF25-26/docs/Week-01-Forensic-report.md

     - toc
 ---

-This are the outcome generated with my group during week 1, taken from the hackmd page we built.
+This are the outcomes generated with my group during week 1, taken from the hackmd page we built.

 # Forensic Report: Anycubic Photon M3 Plus